lowRISC/opentitan/hw/ip/spi_device/doc/index.md

 (including the time to read data out of the SRAM), but that is a condition that the higher level protocol must prepare for.
-That protocol is not in scope for this document, but some hints to its implementation are given in the programmer's guide that follows.
+That protocol is not in scope for this document, but some hints to its implementation are given in the programmers guide section below.

 The transfer continues until all received data is taken in, and responded back.
 In this protocol the last "received" page of data is a "don't care" as long as the response is transmitted successfully.

-### Generic Mode
+### Firmware Operation Mode

-Taking this example as a guide, we can see the general method of the SPI Generic Mode.
+Taking this example as a guide, we can see the general method of the SPI Firmware Operation Mode.
 On every active SCK clock edge, data is received from the MOSI pin into the SPI device, and data is transmitted on the MISO pin.
 Received data is gathered into bytes and written into the RX circular buffer in the SPI Device SRAM as it is accumulated.
 Whatever data exists in the TX circular buffer is